Are you using Simple.css?

-Simple.css is a classless CSS framework that allows you to make a good looking website really quickly.
+Simple.css is a CSS framework that makes semantic HTML look good, really quickly.

 Why does Simple.css exist?